Do You Need An Amp To Play Electronic Drums?

 Types of Amps that work with Electronic Drums

-If you do require a drum amp for your playing, I can give you some excellent options to consider.
+If you require a drum amp for your playing, I can give you some excellent options to consider.
 Electronic drums can work well with two main types of amps:

 Purpose-built Electronic Drum Amps and Monitors